slashdevops/kube-visibility/README.md

 This project was inspired by [kube-prometheus](https://github.com/coreos/kube-prometheus) bundle but instead of use [jsonnet](https://jsonnet.org/) to customize and configure we used [kustomize](https://github.com/kubernetes-sigs/kustomize) to overlay kubernetes manifest and [kpt](https://googlecontainertools.github.io/kpt/) to distribuit it as a package.

-## Projects used in this repository
+## Components of this bundle

+This [kpt package](pkg/) will install the following software list in your Kubernetes cluster

 * [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics)
 * [node_exporter](https://github.com/prometheus/node_exporter)